hemu269/competetive_coding/README.md

-# algorithms and it's code
+# algorithms and data structures